- Agronomic: rye, grass (misc. perennial), hay

 - Soil Management: nutrient mineralization, organic matter, soil analysis, soil quality/health

-1. To compare mimosa prunings, lespedeza cuttings and straw as organic mulches in a high residue no-till system; and
+1. To evaluate mimosa prunings, Chinese bush clover cuttings and hay straw as organic mulches in a high residue no-till system; and

-2. To evaluate forage soybean as high-residue summer cover crop for no-till production of collards and the interaction of cover crop and mulch type on assessment parameters.
+2. To compare buckwheat and sunn hemp as high-residue cover crops for no-till production of collards and the interaction of cover crop and mulch type on assessment parameters.

-Mulches and cover crops were evaluated in terms of weed control over three years, decomposition and nutrient release rates, and crop yields.
+Mulches and cover crops will be evaluated in terms of weed control, decomposition and nutrient release rates, changes in soil chemical and physical properties and crop yields.